-Advance our product candidate UGN-102 and establish as the first primary non-surgical chemoablative therapy in its target indication.
+Advance our product candidate UGN-102 and establish it as the first primary non-surgical chemoablative therapy in its target indication following regulatory approval.

 We submitted an IND for UGN-102 in June 2018.
-In November 2020, we reported final topline data from an open-label, single-arm Phase 2b clinical trial to evaluate the efficacy and safety of UGN-102 for the treatment of patients with low-grade intermediate risk NMIBC and are currently enrolling patients in a Phase 3 trial.
-We believe that this local drug treatment has the potential to offer an effective alternative to costly, sub-optimal and burdensome surgical tumor resection to become the standard of care in this patient population.
+In November 2020 we reported final topline data from an open-label, single-arm Phase 2b clinical trial to evaluate the efficacy and safety of UGN-102 for the treatment of patients with low-grade intermediate risk NMIBC and are currently enrolling patients in a Phase 3 trial.
+We believe that this local drug treatment has the potential to become the standard of care in this patient population.